COVID-19: ICRC response in Iraq

 The ICRC participates in the IRCS's crisis committee and provides technical input into the COVID-19 response plan.
 It has also redirected planned program funds for 2020 to assist the IRCS in its COVID-19 response, in coordination with other movement partners.
 In addition, the ICRC has supported the design of the IRCS's social media awareness strategy, as well as the formulation of corresponding content and creation of visual material, while reallocating necessary funds for printing and other costs.

-With an eye to the future: livelihoods at stake
+With an eye on the future: Livelihoods at stake

 In the longer term, movement limitations and other measures implemented to contain the outbreak are likely to have significant economic repercussions – and more so for those with pre-existing vulnerabilities, such as women-headed households, the disabled, IDPs and recent returnees, which the ICRC prioritizes in its traditional Economic Security programs.
 The ICRC, therefore, plans to step up its assistance to beneficiaries supported previously to cultivate their lands or set up small businesses, so they can shore up their projects.
 It is also assessing opportunities for additional assistance to other vulnerable populations assisted in the past and not benefitting from government support.